spotinst/help/src/docs/elastigroup/features/core-features/instance-actions.md

 <img src="/elastigroup/_media/corefeatures-instance-actions-01.png" />

-In the dialog, make sure to keep “Decrement Group’s Capacity” unchecked if you want replacement instances to be launched.
+In the dialog, make sure to keep “Decrement Group's Capacity” unchecked if you want replacement instances to be launched.

 <img src="/elastigroup/_media/corefeatures-instance-actions-02.png" />

 Draining Timeout – Specify the time to keep the instance active before terminating it.

-Decrement Group’s Capacity – Change the group Instance count Target reducing it by a single instance – This will mean no replacement instance will be launched.
+Decrement Group's Capacity – Change the group Instance count Target reducing it by a single instance – This will mean no replacement instance will be launched.

 ## Lock an Instance